www3838438/dbu/doc/custom.md

 **Building with the default configuration**

- * Install debian.
+ * Install Debian.
  * You must build from the same distribution as the target distribution (build *stable* systems on a build machine running Debian *stable*, *testing* systems on a machine running Debian *testing*...)
  * [`live-build`](https://www.debian.org/devel/debian-live/) is used to build the live system/installer/ISO image.
  * Run `apt install make git sudo live-build`
  * Run `git clone https://github.com/nodiscc/dbu`
  * To run the build process with the default configuration, run `make all` from the root of the git repository.

-The full live-build documentation can be found at `/usr/share/doc/live-manual/pdf/live-manual.portrait.en.a4.pdf.gz`
+The full live-build documentation can be found at `/usr/share/doc/live-manual/pdf/live-manual.portrait.en.a4.pdf.gz` or https://debian-live.alioth.debian.org/live-manual/stable/manual/html/live-manual.en.html

 **Building with a custom configuration**